-Much of the country is facing below average temperatures right now and comfort seems to be of high importance for most of us.
+Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
 Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather basically extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+The colder weather basically extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways.

 Why does the air dry out?

 Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
+Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more consistently and in the greatest capacity too, helping you and your family benefit from your ideal home comfort.
+Humidification is more than just adding moisture to the air in your home.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more regularly and in the maximum capacity too, which will help you reach your indoor comfort.

 - Create a good environment for indoor plants to thrive.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
-Proper humidification of your air is easier than you think too, so why wait any longer?
-Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+There’s no reason to have to deal with any of the side effects of dry air in the winter.
+We’ll help show you how easy it is, so why wait?
+Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
 For more information on how a humidifier can positively impact your Odessa home, give Redhawk Heating & Air Conditioning a call at 432-237-0168 to learn more.